 Ideas or suggestions for inviting public figures (including politicians) or celebrities to visit NHS Fife services or departments should be discussed with the Corporate Communications Department who will discuss with the Chief Executive’s Office as appropriate.
 With regard to events involving elected representatives any formal invitation must come from the NHS Fife’s Chief Executive Office.

 5. RISK MANAGEMENT

-5.1 This procedure must be reviewed annually under the authority of the Communications Manager.
-All associated procedures and processes linked to this procedure will be subject to an ongoing development and review programme.
+5.1 This policy must be reviewed annually under the authority of the Associate Director of Communications.
+All associated procedures and processes linked to this policy will be subject to an ongoing development and review programme.

 6. RELATED DOCUMENTS

 • NHS Fife Identity and Digital Guidelines: https://nhsfife.joinblink.com/#/hub/b6615cdb-df43-4ed5-aa6f-54909d6e7d94